Cheap and Easy-to-Make Garden Bird Feeders

 If you're new to watching birds in your backyard, I recommend As its lengthy title suggests, this book covers everything you need to get you started on this absorbing hobby.
 I really enjoy watching each season bring new feathery visitors to my garden from overseas as they escape colder weather.
 A Practical Illustrated Guide to Attracting and Feeding Backyard Birds: The Complete Book Of Bird Feeders, Bird Tables, Birdbaths, Nest Boxes And Garden Bird-Watching.

 Recommended Seeds and Food Options for Bird Feeders

 Titmice, chicadees, bluebirds

 Seed Feeding Station Made From Fence Netting

 Keep the Feeding Station Clean and Hygienic

-Wash your hands after handling the bird feeders and make sure your children do too.
+Wash your hands after handling the bird feeders and make sure your children do, too.
 Any bird food that's not eaten within a day or so should be removed.
 Excess and moldy food will attract rats and other vermin.
-If the food is not getting eaten quickly then reduce the amount you are putting out for the birds.
+If the food is not getting eaten quickly, then reduce the amount you are putting out.
 A well-maintained feeding station will repay the effort and provide many hours of pleasure bird-watching from the comfort of your own home.

 Successfully making your bird feeder is only half the process.
 To create a feeding station that's popular with your feathered friends, you need to locate it in the right place and maintain good hygiene to prevent disease.